sekarinotan/cordova-sqlite-storage/README.md

   - It may be needed to use `cordova prepare` in case of cordova-ios pre-4.3.0 (Cordova CLI `6.4.0`).
   - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
+The supported solution is to use [storesafe / cordova-sqlite-evcore-extbuild-free](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
 - SQLite `3.32.3` included when building (all platforms), with the following compile-time definitions:
   - `SQLITE_THREADSAFE=1`
-  - `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE build setting) ref: [xpbrew/cordova-sqlite-storage#736](https://github.com/xpbrew/cordova-sqlite-storage/issues/736)
+  - `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE build setting) ref: [storesafe/cordova-sqlite-storage#736](https://github.com/storesafe/cordova-sqlite-storage/issues/736)
   - `SQLITE_DEFAULT_MEMSTATUS=0`
   - `SQLITE_OMIT_DECLTYPE`
   - `SQLITE_OMIT_DEPRECATED`